NateLevi/DailyGolazo/README.md

 1. cd client && npm install && npm run build && cd ../server && npm install && npm start

 # Important
-"Please note that after periods of inactivity, the site may take a few seconds to load as the Render-hosted server wakes up from sleep mode."
+Please note that after periods of inactivity, the site may take a few seconds to load as the Render-hosted server wakes up from sleep mode.